xamoom/xamoom-ios-sdk/README.md

 Every call is also on our documentation: [XMMEnduserApi documentation](http://xamoom.github.io/xamoom-ios-sdk/docs/html/Classes/XMMEnduserApi.html)

+# iBeacons

+xamoom offers support for iBeacons.
+We have a [small guide](https://github.com/xamoom/xamoom-ios-sdk/wiki/iBeacons) to implement them in the [wiki](https://github.com/xamoom/xamoom-ios-sdk/wiki).

 # XMMContentBlocks

 xamoom has a lot of different contentBlocks.
 With XMMContentBlocks you have a easy way to display them.